yarlagaddalakshmi97/GraduateTrainingProgram2019/Python/GradingSet/Readme.md

 Notes for Submission
 		a.
 Generate one .py file for each Question.
-		a.
+		b.
 Follow best coding practices like adding DocString, Try and Except clauses and Defensive Programming techniques.
-		a.
+		c.
 Add Testfunctions for questions where you are to check for multiple scenarios.
-		a.
+		d.
 Add Unittest functions where necessary.
-		a.
+		e.
 All your submissions should be under your git respository like Solutions>Python>ProblemSet01>(Place your files here).
 Repeat for other ProblemSets and GradingSets.

 1. Write a program which takes 2 digits, X,Y as input and generates a 2-dimensional array.
 The element value in the i-th row and j-th column of the array should be i*j.